momentum-team-6/js--form-validation-tfalba/README.md

 Add the following validations:

 * Expiration date must be a valid month and year and in the correct format.
 COMPLETE
 * Expiration date must not be in the past.
-PARTIALLY COMPLETE -- static for now
+COMPLETE
 * Car year cannot be in the future.
-PARTIALLY COMPLETE -- static for now
+PARTIALLY COMPLETE -- static for now -- repeat what did for exp date
 * Date parking must be in the future.
 COMPLETE

 Each of these should also have client side validation errors.
 CURRENTLY USING COMBINED VALIDATION ERROR FOR mm//yy FORMAT and FUTURE EXP DATE